dividedbyzeroco/warp-server/readme.md

 - NoSpaces - removes spaces from the entire string
 - Password - hashes a given string using bcrypt
 - Integer - parses a given value to an integer
-- Float - parses a given value to a float value
+- Float(int: decimals) - parses a given value to a float value with a specified number of decimals
 - Date - parses a given string as a database-friendly datetime value
 - Pointer - parses a given pointer as a database-friendly value
-- Increment - parses a given integer as an increment value

 ### WarpServer.Model.Formatter

+- Integer - formats a given value to an integer
+- Float(int: decimals) - formats a given value to a float value with a specified number of decimals
 - Date - formats a retrieved value as an ISO 8061 date string (UTC)
 - Pointer - formats a retrieved value as a pointer